vapor-community/heroku-buildpack/README.md

 $ heroku buildpacks:set vapor/vapor
 ```

-The buildpack will detect your app as Swift if it has a `Package.swift` file in
+The buildpack will detect your app as Swift if it has a `Package.swift` file in the
-the root.
+repository.
+You can customize the path for the Swift package to deploy by setting the
+`PACKAGE_DIR` config setting.

 ### Procfile